AMD64 is AMD’s 64-bit extension of Intel’s x86 architecture, and is also referred to as x86_64 (or x86-64).

 Persistent storage or volume storage provides a way for a user to add a persistent layer to the running container’s file system.
 This persistent layer could live on the container host or an external device.
 The lifecycle of this persistent layer is not connected to the lifecycle of the container, allowing a user to retain state.

-The default registry can be accessed using a browser at Docker Hub
+The default registry can be accessed using a browser at Docker Hub or using the

 SSH (secure shell) is a secure protocol for accessing remote machines and applications.
 It provides authentication and encrypts data communication over insecure networks such as the Internet.
 SSH uses public/private key pairs to authenticate logins.